lubomir-angelov/jeopardy_game/README.md

 - `pip`
 - make (optional)
 - Docker & docker-compose
-- The JEOPARDY_CSV.csv files is added to the assets/ folder

 ## Environment variables
 The API expects a database URL via `DATABASE_URL`.